WeblateOrg/weblate/docs/admin/upgrade.rst

 .. seealso::

-    If you are upgrading to Django 1.7 in same step, please consult :ref:`django-17`.
+    If you are upgrading to Django 1.7 at the same time, please consult :ref:`django-17`.

 Upgrade from 2.2 to 2.3
 ~~~~~~~~~~~~~~~~~~~~~~~

 If you have not yet performed upgrade to Django 1.7 and newer, first upgrade to
-2.2 following instructions above.
+2.2 following the instructions above.
 Weblate 2.3 no longer supports migration from
 Django 1.6.

 If you were using Weblate 2.2 with Django 1.6, you will now need to fake some